olebole/irafdoc/doc/proto.imextensions.rst

   <dt><b>lindex = yes</b></dt>
   <!-- Sec='PARAMETERS' Level=0 Label='lindex' Line='lindex = yes' -->
   <dd>List the image extensions with the extension index?
 If the value is
-  <tt>"no"</tt> then the extension index will not be listed if the extension
+  <span style="font-family: monospace;">"no"</span> then the extension index will not be listed if the extension
   name and/or the extension version is listed.
 If there is no extension name or extension version then the extension index is always listed regardless of the value of this parameter.